MaorLev/jwt-authentication-boilerplate/readme.md

-# jwt-authentication-boilerplate
+# Api authentication boilerplate

 A .Net 3.1 WebApi boilerplate / template project.

-The goal of this project is to be a kickstart to your .Net WebApi, implementing the most common used patterns and technologies for a restful API in .net, making your work easier.
+The goal of this project is to be a kickstart to your .Net WebApi, implementing the most common used patterns and technologies for a restful API in .net, making your work easier and simple.

 # Prerequisites